Cineplex Entertainment: Arcades and amusement

 Arcades at Cineplex locations are primarily operated under the branding Xscape Entertainment Centre; the brand was first introduced in June 2009, and has since been deployed at 83 locations as of September 2024.
-Early Xscape locations (such as SilverCity CrossIron Mills near Calgary) were also built with licensed lounges and party rooms, but most of the later builds have been designed as redemption-oriented refurbishments or conversions of existing space.
+Early Xscape locations (such as SilverCity CrossIron Mills near Calgary) were designed as distinct areas with party rooms and a licensed bar, but later builds have since been designed as redemption-oriented refurbishments and conversions of existing space.
 In 2017, Cineplex began to expand the Xscape brand internationally, beginning with two standalone Xscape arcades at the Mall of America in Bloomington, Minnesota.
-Cineplex arcades in Prince Edward Island and Newfoundland and Labrador, and at other locations that have not adopted the Xscape format, use the brand Cinescape Games.

 In January 2015, Cineplex announced The Rec Room, an entertainment restaurant chain similar to the U.S.-based chain Dave & Buster's.
 The Rec Room targets a young adult demographic, with its locations featuring restaurants and bars, arcade and recreational game areas, simulators, and an auditorium equipped with a cinema-style screen.
 Cineplex CEO Ellis Jacob explained that the chain is meant to help the company diversify beyond its core cinema business in the wake of the growing streaming industry, The first location opened in Edmonton, Alberta on September 19, 2016, at the South Edmonton Common.
 A second location in Toronto, Ontario at Roundhouse Park opened in June 2017, followed by a third location at the West Edmonton Mall.
-The chain consists of 10 locations across Canada since the end of 2021.

 Cineplex owns Playdium, an arcade and family entertainment centre chain focused on children and teens.
 The chain first launched in 1996 in Mississauga, Ontario.
 In 1997, Playdium partnered with Famous Players to operate arcades at its locations under the brand TechTown.
 It expanded to four locations by June 1999, including Toronto, Edmonton and Burnaby.
 The Toronto location closed in 2002, and by the end of 2004, only the Mississauga location remained, which permanently closed on November 1, 2020.
-The chain was relaunched with two Ontario locations in 2019: Brampton on September 16, retrofitting the Cineplex Odeon Orion Gate theatre, and Whitby on November 4.
-A third Playdium location opened in Dartmouth, Nova Scotia on February 20, 2021.
-Cineplex aims to have 10 to 15 Playdium locations across Canada.
+The chain was relaunched in 2019 with a concept patterned after The Rec Room, beginning with two Ontario locations in Brampton (replacing the Cineplex Odeon Orion Gate theatre) and Whitby.
+A third Playdium location opened in Dartmouth, Nova Scotia in 2021, followed by Fairview Mall in Toronto in 2024.

-In 2022, Cineplex launched Cineplex Junxion, a new cinema banner incorporating elements from The Rec Room's concept.
-The first Cineplex Junxion opened at Kildonan Place in Winnipeg in December 2022, succeeding the existing Famous Players location at the same site.
-Another location at Erin Mills Town Centre in Mississauga opened on May 17, 2023.